 Our days of twenty-four hours would seem to have no meaning apart from the rotation of the earth on its axis as the sun shines on it; but the sun is not introduced as the governor of days and seasons until the fourth “day.” . . .
 The concept of long ages in the creative process seems to accord better with known scientific facts.

-Geisler and Howe, on pages 32-33 of their book, note the following possibilities:
+In this regard, Geisler and Howe, on pages 32-33 of their previously mentioned book, note the following possibilities:

 - The days of Genesis 1 could have a time lapse before the days began (before Gen. 1:31), or a time gap between the days.